Master Common Core Skills with Free DBQ iBook

 2. Knowing how to look at them.

-3. Letting students discover their own patterns, then ask students to describe, compare and defend what they found.
+3. Letting students discover their own patterns, then asking students to describe, compare and defend what they found.

 4. Basing the task on enduring questions, the kind that students might actually want to answer.